 Trillo won three Gold Gloves with Philadelphia.
 He was a crisp fielder, compiling a long errorless streak in 1982.
 He was rangy enough at second base and had strong instincts on line drives and hard grounders, but was best known for having perhaps the strongest throwing arm of any second baseman in the history of the game.

 Unless a second baseman draws unwanted attention to his arm (see Steve Sax or Chuck Knoblauch), its throwing strength is perhaps of minor importance, but Trillo was amazing to watch.
 He would gather in a ground ball, seem to study it momentarily, and then sort of push it with his forearm toward first base; the resulting throw would get to first with uncanny speed and accuracy.

 After his playing career, Trillo was a minor league coach in the Cubs, Phillies, New York Yankees, and Milwaukee Brewers organizations.
-He is currently (2010-2011) a baserunning instructor in the Chicago White Sox farm system.
+In 2010 and 2011, he was a baserunning instructor in the Chicago White Sox farm system.

 - 1998 Coach Rockford Cubbies

 - 2004 Coach Birmingham Barons